mayaanne/foundations/sprint-4/js-code-readability-primer.md

 1. What did I notice about my learning style, strengths and limitations when researching?
 2. Did any blocks come up for you?
 How did you overcome them?
-3. What Code Readibility habit will you begin implementing today?
+3. What code readability habit will you begin implementing today?

 ## Stage and push!
 Commit and push your changes to GitHub.